DinisMachado87/buildashed-main/README.md

 ## Features

 ### HEADER

-- Featured at the top of all pages there is a header that icludes the hero image and navigation which adapt in the different constelations to fit diferent screens preservig a landscape format and proportions of the hero image.
+Featured at the top of all pages there is a header that icludes the hero image and navigation which adapt in the different constelations to fit diferent screens preservig a landscape format and proportions of the hero image.

 ![Alt text](Documentation/header.png)

 ### Navigation

--The navigation is included inside of the header and their elements rearrage for diferent screen sizes in between a horizontal line and two vertions of a more vertical block to safegard the proportions of the hero image.
+The navigation is included inside of the header and their elements rearrage for diferent screen sizes in between a horizontal line and two vertions of a more vertical block to safegard the proportions of the hero image.

 ![Alt text](Documentation/nav.png)